This post may contain affiliate links - I may make commission from any purchases

 Another term that has started to be used in the last year or so is Mobile First.
 This relates to a switch in attention by Google and other search engines to put mobile first, above the desktop.
 This doesn’t mean putting mobile users first because they are often one and the same.
 Instead, it looks at developing, designing and marketing for a top user experience and what websites can do to meet this.

 While there’s a long way to go before we face a ‘mobile-first-geddon’ or some other clever term, it is worth keeping the focus on mobile in your mind with whatever you do to your site.
 Look at your site from your smartphone as well as your desktop to see how everything works.
 Consider mobile users and their approach to your design, layout and the features you add to your site.

 By considering Mobile First, you can ensure a good experience for those mobile users and keep them coming back to your site time after time.
 And if Google does change its algorithm again, you will already be well-placed to cope with the changes.

-Make your post search engine friendly
+Do you know if your post is search engine friendly?